v-a-s-a/cloud_ricopili_testbed/prototypes/airflow_serial/README.md

  - Is it better to use the `GCP` `Operators` or the `GCP` `Hook`? _it looks like the operators use the hook underneath the hood._

- -What is a good set if `IAM` roles for the workflow runner?
+ - What is a good set if `IAM` roles for the workflow runner?

 ## General notes